-I had a chance to hear Denise Shull on an episode of Futures Radio Show and was fascinated by her story and her job working with traders.
+We had a chance to hear Denise Shull on an episode of Futures Radio Show and were fascinated by her story and her job working with traders.
 So we decided to get with her one-on-one.

 As a decision coach and performance architect, Denise leverages her training in psychological science to solve the challenges of mental mistakes, confidence crises and slumps in Olympic athletes and Wall Street traders.
 Denise is known for her uncanny effectiveness in coaching, training and assessing for the X factor of human performance under pressure.

 Denise is the founder of The ReThink Group.
 Their mission is to solve the unsolvable mental blocks found in traders, investors, pro athletes and entertainers through a unique application of the neuroscience of perception and judgment and techniques borrowed from modern psychoanalysis.

 How did you get involved in trading, and what path took you to where you are now?

 Denise: I always say some volleyball players at Chicago’s East Bank Club got me into trading, and that’s true–it’s just there is a little more to the story.
 In 1992, I began dating a floor trader.
 At the time, I literally knew nothing about trading.
 My dad had been a buy-and-hold investor.
 He didn’t even know how to sell a share of stock.

 “ZAP,” my friend, after knowing me for a year or so–and calling me Mister cause he thought I wasn’t such a girly girl–started telling me I should buy a weather futures seat, which sounded moderately insane.
 I mean, what the heck is a weather futures seat?